+234 817 142 0000info@leisurecourt.ng

 Karansa

-Karansa is an up-and-coming area that's drawing attention from savvy investors.
+Karansa in abuja, is an up-and-coming area that's drawing attention from savvy investors.
 Prices are still accessible, but the trajectory is clearly upward as infrastructure improves.

 What Types of Properties Can You Buy?